So you’re thinking about setting up a general contracting business - congrats! What’s next?

 Show proof of bond and insurance.
 Within 90 days of taking your exam, you’ll need to show proof of a $20,000 Compliance Bond and have at least $300,000 in general liability insurance coverage.

 If you want a contractor’s license in Rapid City, you have a few decisions to make.
 Here are a few unique points in your town:

 There are 9 types of licenses with 6 subtypes.
 The type of license covers your specialty, such as residential contracting or roofing.
 Then, the subtypes indicate your experience levels like an apprentice or contractor.

 License terms vary.
 Some contractor licenses need to be renewed annually, while others last up to three years.

-Heads up contractors in Aberdeen, your process is a little different:
+Heads up contractors in Aberdeen, your process for licensure is a little different:

 You need to apply in person.
 The city doesn’t provide their business license applications online.
 Instead, you’ll visit the Auditors Division of the Finance office within city hall at 123 South Lincoln Street.

 Specialties have their own licenses.
 Aberdeen gives out business licenses for work types, including residential building contracting, plumbing, excavation, and more.

 If you still have some South Dakota contractor’s license questions unanswered, check out the state’s new business checklist.